How ‘Goal-setting’ can play havoc with one’s life?

-There’s a misconception amongst people, mostly fuelled by the so-called motivational speakers and modern day corporate gurus, about having one-pointed focus on the goal that one has set up for oneself.
+There’s a misconception amongst people, mostly fuelled by the so-called motivational speakers and modern-day corporate gurus, about having a one-pointed focus on the goal that one has set up for oneself.

-The irony here is that sometimes the goal is not even set by oneself but by the so-called well-wishers, including parents, teachers, peer group etc.
+The irony here is that sometimes the goal is not even set by oneself but by the so-called well-wishers, including parents, teachers, peer groups etc.

 These new age gurus/motivational speakers even refer to the Bhagwad Gita to make it seem that such a message is contained in the holy scripture to support their view that one should be steadfast and channelize all of one’s energy towards achieving the desired goal, leaving aside all emotions and overlooking even familial connections.

 However, the truth cannot be further away from this.
 Without even understanding the essence of the Bhagwad Gita, these people are misleading their listeners/followers into making Goal-setting to be the primary agenda and sole purpose of their lives.